Crooked Still: From 2008

 Cellist Rushad Eggleston performed his last show with the band on November 18, 2007, at the Iron Horse in Northampton, Massachusetts.
 He parted ways with Crooked Still to pursue his own music with band Tornado Rider.
 In January 2008 two new members joined the band: cellist Tristan Clarridge and fiddler Brittany Haas, both of whom have toured in Darol Anger's Republic of Strings.
 The Darol Anger connection goes further: Rushad Eggleston was in Fiddlers 4 in 2002.
 The band released its first album with the new lineup, Still Crooked in 2008, a live album in 2009, and Some Strange Country in 2010.

 2011 and beyond

 In honor of their tenth anniversary together as a band, Crooked Still embarked on a major tour of the Northeast and the Pacific Northwest, and released a 7-song EP called Friends of Fall in October 2011.
 After the final show of their 2011 tour, Crooked Still took a three-year touring and recording hiatus (originally planned to be one year) for its members to pursue other musical projects.

 Crooked Still performed at the FreshGrass festival in North Adams, Massachusetts, in September 2017.

 In June 2018, Crooked Still songs "Little Sadie" and "Ecstasy" were featured in the gameplay trailer for The Last of Us Part II presented at E3 2018.
 These songs, along with "Ain't No Grave" were included in the final game.

+In April 2025, Crooked Still appeared in the HBO series adaptation of The Last of Us, credited as Brittany and the Jug Boys.